Gisèle Stephens-Chu, Founder

 While her experience spans a range of industry sectors, she has significant expertise in oil and gas, power and infrastructure disputes.
 She was previously a Board member for the Paris Chapter of Young Professionals in Energy.

 An advocate for diversity in the field of dispute resolution, Gisèle was elected to the Board of ArbitralWomen for 2020-2022 and is a member of the Equal Representation in Arbitration Pledge Steering Committee.

 Gisèle has been recognised as a Future Leader by Who’s Who Legal: Arbitration for several years running.
 She regularly publishes and speaks on international arbitration and international law as well as giving seminars on various academic programs, including those of Université Paris II Panthéon Assas and the EFB.

-In addition to her counsel work, Gisèle accepts appointments as arbitrator.
+In addition to her counsel work, Gisèle serves as arbitrator and mediator.

 - University of Cambridge, UK (MA (Hons) in Law

 - Université de Poitiers, France (Licence de droit)